Robert De Niro Sr.: Death and legacy

 De Niro Sr. died of cancer on the morning of May 3, 1993 (his 71st birthday), at his Manhattan home.
 He is interred at Kensico Cemetery in Valhalla, New York.

-The 1993 film A Bronx Tale was dedicated to De Niro after his death; it was the directorial debut of De Niro Jr.
+The 1993 film A Bronx Tale was dedicated to De Niro after his death; it was the directorial debut of his son, Robert Anthony De Niro.

-In 2010, De Niro Jr. announced the creation of the Robert De Niro Sr. Prize, an annual $25,000 prize administered by the Tribeca Film Institute and funded by De Niro Jr. that "focuses on a mid-career American artist devoted to the pursuit of excellence and innovation in painting."
+In 2010, Robert Anthony De Niro announced the creation of the Robert De Niro Sr. Prize, an annual $25,000 prize administered by the Tribeca Film Institute and funded by Robert Anthony De Niro that "focuses on a mid-career American artist devoted to the pursuit of excellence and innovation in painting."
 Past winners include Stanley Whitney, Joyce Pensato, Catherine Murphy and Laura Owens.

 De Niro Sr. is the subject of the 2014 short documentary Remembering the Artist.
-According to De Niro Jr., "The thought of what he's done, all his work, I can't not but make sure that it's held up and remembered...
+According to Robert Anthony De Niro, "The thought of what he's done, all his work, I can't not but make sure that it's held up and remembered...
 So I just want to see him get his due.
 That's my responsibility and he used to always say that artists are always recognized after they're long gone."